 Free yoga sessions are being run specifically for BSUH NHS workers!
-They are starting this Wednesday at 18:00 and are being run by a yoga teacher named Jenny!
-These will hopefully be happening on Wednesday each week; sessions will be for 1 hour and will be held on Zoom.
-The classes will also be recorded and available for 24 hours to do if you aren’t free at that time.
+These take place on Wednesdays at 18:00 and are being run by yoga teacher Jenny!
+Sessions will be for 1 hour and will be held on Zoom.
+The classes will also be recorded and available for 24 hours to do later if you aren’t free at that time.
 To join Zoom click here and the Meeting ID is 743 495 375.

 Stay Fit for Work

 For many NHS staff the current Covid-19 pandemic has increased the physical and psychological demands of their work.
 This then unfortunately may put staff at higher risk of musculoskeletal injuries.
 During this challenging time Occupational Health physiotherapy and MSK physiotherapy services are working collaboratively to provide an in-house physiotherapy service for all BSUH workers who may be struggling with musculoskeletal issues.
 If you are struggling to work because of aches and pains and would like a virtual consultation from a physiotherapist you can now self-refer through the BSUH Occupational Health page accessed on the info-net.
 Click here and complete the online self-referral form.
 The OH or MSK physiotherapy team will then contact you directly to arrange a suitable telephone appointment.
 Alternatively, for additional information visit the MSK/Physiotherapy Hub here or get some tips for working from home here.